 A directing proposal will consist of, at the least, a copy of the script of the play a student would like to direct, an overview of the student's vision for the show, including any particular visions for design, why the department should want to put on the show, and the student's background in directing.
 Directing proposals must also be accompanied by a letter of support from a faculty member, who can offer support and confidence in both you and your show.
 Directing faculty in the department generally hold a directing proposal workshop during Spring Quarter, to help prepare students for this process, or answer any questions.
 You can contact the Theater Arts Department Office for dates, or speak to the directing faculty during their office hours for more information.

 Proposals will be selected based on the student's experience and demonstrated capability as a director, as shown in classes or previously directed shows, the feasibility of the department being able to adequately produce the show as envisioned, opportunities for students in the show, and overall quality and relevance of the vision for the production.

-Chosen student directors will have to complete paperwork to register their production as a student-taught class, with an assigned faculty advisor, and complete Title IX training.
+Chosen student directors must complete paperwork with an assigned faculty advisor to register their production as a student-taught class and complete Title IX training.
 All students involved in a student-directed production must enroll in the production as a 5-unit class.
-Student directed productions do not count towards the Theater Arts Major or Minor.
+Student directed productions do not count toward the Theater Arts Major or Minor.
 Grades for the production will be assigned by the fauclty advisor, under advisement of the student director.